miladrayka/ET_Score/README.md

 ```

 ### 4- Use a trained model for predicting pKd values for new samples
-   If you don't want to train your model, you can simply use *et_model.sav* which is our best trained model or ET-Score.
+   If you don't want to train your model, you can simply use *et_score.sav* which is our best trained model or ET-Score.
 For doing thi  task *predict.py* should be used.

  ```
     python predict.py -h
-    python predict.py -m et_model.sav -d file_directory
+    python predict.py -m et_score.sav -d file_directory

 ```